 Local Civil Rule 24.1.
-Notice of Claim of Unconstitutionality
+Notice of Claim of Unconstitutionality employee thereof is a party, a party draws in question the constitutionality of an act of Congress affecting the public interest, such party shall notify the court in writing of the existence of such question so as to enable the court to comply with 28 U.S.C. § 2403(a).

-- (a) If, in any action to which neither the United States nor any agency, officer or employee thereof is a party, a party draws in question the constitutionality of an act of Congress affecting the public interest, such party shall notify the court in writing of the existence of such question so as to enable the court to comply with 28 U.S.C. § 2403(a). - (b) If, in any action to which neither a State nor any agency, officer or employee thereof is a party, a party draws in question the constitutionality of a statute of such State affecting the public interest, such party shall notify the court in writing of the existence of such question so as to enable the court to comply with 28 U.S.C. § 2403(b).
+(a) If, in any action to which neither the United States nor any agency, officer or a party, a party draws in question the constitutionality of a statute of such State affecting the public interest, such party shall notify the court in writing of the existence of such question so as to enable the court to comply with 28 U.S.C. § 2403(b).

-Local Civil Rule 26.1.
-Address of Party and Original Owner of Claim to Be Furnished statement setting forth that party's post office address and residence, and like information as to partners if a partnership is involved and, if a corporation or an unincorporated association, the name, post office addresses and residences of its principal officers.
+(b) If, in any action to which neither a State nor any agency, officer or employee thereof is statement setting forth that party's post office address and residence, and like information as to partners if a partnership is involved and, if a corporation or an unincorporated association, the name, post office addresses and residences of its principal officers.
 In the case of an assigned claim, the statement shall include the post office address and residence of the original owner of the claim and of any assignee.